rodrigoherrerai/foundry-fuzzer/README.md

 Basic fuzzing example using Foundry.

-The fuzzer needs to find an input "x" when hashed, matches a target hash:
+The fuzzer needs to find an input "x" that its hash matches a target hash:

 ```solidity
  function guess(uint256 x) external {